-We rendered price information data on the above graph to give you more insights on prices in Puglia.
-Prices reach their highest point in August, where prices are an average of £102 a night (03/08 - 10/08).
-In November (17/11 - 24/11), prices will hit an average low of £68 per night.
+We summarised price information data in the above graph to give you more insights into prices in Puglia.
+Prices reach their highest point in August, when prices are an average of £98 a night (03/08 - 10/08).
+In February (23/02 - 02/03), prices will hit an average low of £69 per night.

 Holiday Home Availability Information in Puglia

 This graph shows the holiday letting availability rate for the next twelve months.
-So far, the week with the least available rentals in Puglia is in January (12/01 - 19/01).
-On the contrary, you will find the highest number of available rentals in a week of October (20/10 - 27/10).
+So far, the week with the least available rentals in Puglia is in February (01/02 - 08/02).
+Conversely, you will find the highest number of available rentals during one week in June (01/06 - 08/06).

-The above is a climate diagram for Apulia.
-July is the warmest month in Puglia with average maximum temperatures of 31°.
-Conversely, January is the coolest month in Puglia, with temperatures going under 3°.
-The rainiest month is July while the driest month is August.
+Above is a climate diagram for Apulia.
+July is the warmest month in Puglia, with average daily maximum temperatures of 31°.
+Conversely, January is the coolest month in Puglia, with temperatures falling below 3°.
+The rainiest month is July, while the driest month is August.